 Like Square, Stripe gives you instant access to its wide array of credit card processing tools the minute you sign up for your Stripe account.
 Unlike Square, which lets you accept credit cards using a number of online and offline means, to accept payments with Stripe, you’ll need to connect it to an online sales platform, like an online store.
 This is how Stripe is used by the majority of its small business users.

-But, you do need to have your online store set up to accept orders and payments online using Stripe.
+Stripe provides plug-and-play integrations for a huge number of ecommerce platforms.
+In most cases, your online setup takes just minutes.
+But, you do need to have your separate online store setup to accept orders and payments online using Stripe.
 Plus, if you want to use Stripe for in-person payments, you’ll have to add third-party providers, which requires additional setup.

 Overall, Stripe is incredibly simple to set up and use for what it’s intended for, and that’s online payments.
-But to add functionality that competes with Square’s in-person payments and business management features, Stripe’s overall ease-of-use falls sharply since you have to wade through multiple third-party solutions to make it all work.
+But to add functionality that competes with Square’s in-person payments and business management features, Stripe’s overall ease of use falls sharply since you have to wade through multiple third-party solutions to make it all work.

-Square vs. Stripe: Customer Service
+Stripe vs Square Customer Service

 Square Customer Service

 Square offers phone support to account holders.
 If you want to actually speak to someone to learn more about it, simply sign up for a free Square account and you’ll be able to call in using a phone access code before you ever process a charge.
 Phone support is available Monday through Friday, from 6 a.m. to 6 p.m.
-PST.
+Pacific Time.

 Stripe Customer Service

-Stripe doesn’t offer any phone support, but there is a Freenode (#stripe) chat community that includes both Stripe tech pros and users, where you can usually get instant advice.
+Stripe doesn’t offer any phone support, but there is a Freenode (#stripe) chat community that includes both Stripe tech pros and users, where you can get quick advice.
 The most effective way for account holders to reach Stripe is via email.
 You can also follow them on social media, but it’s not a primary means of support.
 Since Stripe’s real focus is the developer-level crowd, Stripe’s online developer documentation is excellent, if you happen to speak tech.